-Yesterday, compelled by voters like you, I explored the Los Angeles neighborhood of Montecito Heights in Northeast Los Angeles (to vote for Los Angeles neighborhoods to be the subject of future episodes of California Fool’s Gold, click here).
+Yesterday, compelled by voters like you, I explored the Los Angeles neighborhood of Montecito Heights in Northeast Los Angeles.
 It was unseasonably hot — especially considering Angelenos had been told to brace for a “Godzilla El Niño.”
-Instead we have a record-breaking heatwave and Santa Ana winds carrying a brown layer of dust into the region.
+Instead, we have a record-breaking heatwave and Santa Ana winds carrying a brown layer of dust into the region.

 The argument could also be made that Montecito Heights and indeed all of Northeast Los Angeles are part of the Eastside but with its Arroyo Seco orientation, location in the Repetto Hills, preponderance of river rock-incorporating Craftsman homes, it seems to me to have more in common with Hermon and Mount Washington than Eastside neighborhoods like Boyle Heights and East Los Angeles.

 There are also fewer dogs guarded by teams of chihuahuas and pit bulls.
 Although there are many “BEWARE OF DOG” signs posted, most of the dogs were small, fluffy, and not particularly aggressive.
 I was, however, startled by the rustle of a guard animal moving quickly toward me which turned out to be a very large bunny.
 Thankfully, a set of bars separated us.